 A packet of information about attending the NHSI will be emailed to all accepted students.
 The information packet covers arrival and departure from the Institute, items to pack, program overview, and other pertinent information.
-As well, you will receive a number of forms (Health, Standard Operating Procedures, Resident Hall Card, Video/Audio, and Photo/Likeness Approval) which you will need to fill out, sign, and return before arriving on campus.
+As well, you will receive a number of forms (Health Record, Standard Operating Procedures and Rules, Resident Hall Card, Video/Audio Form, and Photo/Likeness Approval) which you will need to fill out, sign, and return before arriving on campus.

 The NHSI accepts eligible International applicants.
 Applicants should understand that all curricular instruction is conducted in English, and is geared towards two-person Policy Debate.
 Not all international formats follow this style, so students should be sure that our curriculum fits their interests.

 International students also assume full responsibilities for securing any visas they may need to travel to the US, and to plan far in advance to do so.
-Debate Institute studetns are registered as non-degree so you should only need a standard tourist visa, however, you should check with your embassy to make sure as different countries have different requirements.
+Debate Institute students are registered as non-degree so you should only need a standard tourist visa, however, you should check with your embassy to make sure as different countries have different requirements.
 The visa process may take a long time, please begin the process as soon as possible.

 Lab placements will be made based on each student’s experience level.
 Placement decisions will be made based on the tournament competitive record provided by the student as part of their admissions materials.
 Coaches may request particular labs in their letter of recommendation, but they are not guaranteed.
 The Northwestern Debate Institute’s focus on small class sizes and low student-to-faculty ratio ensures that students in every lab get substantial individual attention appropriate to their skill level.